 The Curse and the Promise: Religion and Violence

-Part of the 2015 Autumn Lecture Series
+Part of the 2015 Autumn Lecture Series.

-Lecture Series focuses on religion and violence, reflecting upon both how faith can become the cause and perpetrator of conflict and persecution, and also the victim.
+This year the St Martin-in-the-Fields Autumn Lecture Series focuses on religion and violence, reflecting upon both how faith can become the cause and perpetrator of conflict and persecution, and also the victim.
 But can our faith and our understanding of God also provide the promise for the healing of our nations?
 Looking from the perspective of the three Abrahamic Faiths – Judaism, Christianity and Islam – we will be inviting our guest speakers to explore these themes from their own perspectives and faith traditions.

-There will be an opportunity to ask questions from the floor.
+The will be an opportunity to ask questions from the floor.